Reasno/blog/content/posts/beware-of-backpressure.md

 * NodeJS handles predefined stream backpressure for you out of box.

 * High watermark is usually pretty high.
-Without a big stream to process, you will rarely go above it.
+Without a fairly large stream to process, you will rarely go above it.

 But backpressure can still hit you hard where you least expected.
 I recommend reading about backpressure [here](https://nodejs.org/es/docs/guides/backpressuring-in-streams).